 - ModernLoop’s Taylor: An always-on agent that monitors ATS stage changes and triggers scheduling automatically.
 Zero-click means coordinators don’t initiate anything - Taylor watches pipeline movement and acts.
 It’s the most “set it and forget it” approach.

-The takeaway: GoodTime optimizes the internal complexity of multi-panel scheduling.
+In short, GoodTime optimizes the internal complexity of multi-panel scheduling.
 Paradox optimizes the candidate-facing experience.
 ModernLoop optimizes the trigger - eliminating the manual step of initiating a scheduling request entirely.
-Pin takes a different approach altogether by making scheduling one step in an integrated sourcing-to-interview workflow, so there's no standalone scheduling tool to configure at all.
-For a deeper look at how AI fits across the whole hiring workflow, see our guide to AI interview scheduling.
+Pin takes a different approach altogether by making scheduling one step in an integrated sourcing-to-interview workflow, so there’s no standalone scheduling tool to configure at all.

 Automate scheduling alongside sourcing with Pin